-Home Science is a course that provides career opportunities in varied fields to the students.
 Students enrolled in Home Science course have varied capabilities and skills.
-The students come from a heterogenous background.
-To help themcope up with the complex nature of Home Science and to make it easyto achieve the learning outcomes, slow and advanced learners were identified.
+Students from varied disciplines are admitted to the programs at the under graduate level. .
+To help them cope up with the complex nature of Home Science and to make it easy to achieve the learning outcomes, slow and advanced learners were identified.
 The capacities of the students were assessed by the teachers on the basis of their unit test performance and assignments or projects given as a part of internal assessment.

-To improve the performance of slow learners, remedial classes were included in the time tables.
-These classes were used for the following:
+Remedial classes were offered to the weak students to improve their performance.
+These classes were used for giving additional guidance, clarifying the doubts, taking revisions, explaining the concepts in vernacular language, giving writing practice, giving question banks etc.

-- Giving additional guidance

-- Clarifying the doubts

-- Taking revision

-- Explaining the concepts in vernacular language

-- Giving writing practice

-- Giving question banks

-For providing additional motivation and for overall development of the advanced learners, various measures were taken in the following form:
+For providing additional motivation and overall development of the advanced learners, various programs were organised: